 *The indigenous people of Africa are affirmed on this date in c 1000 BCE.

-These are Black people and their communities of the African continent whose way of life, attachment or claims to land, and social and political standing in relation to other more dominant groups have resulted in their substantial marginalization within modern African states (namely "politically underprivileged group who have been an ethnic entity in the locality before the present ruling nation took over power").
+These are African people and their communities of the African continent whose way of life, attachment or claims to land, and social and political standing about other more dominant groups have resulted in their substantial marginalization within modern African states (namely "politically underprivileged group who have been an ethnic entity in the locality before the present ruling nation took over power").

-This date is also an international holiday sometimes called First People's Day.
-Although the vast majority of Native Africans can be considered to be "indigenous" in the sense that they have originated from that continent and nowhere else, identity as an "indigenous people" is in modern application more restrictive.
+This date chosen is also an international holiday, sometimes called First People's Day.
+However, the vast majority of Native Africans can be considered "indigenous" because they originated from that continent and nowhere else; identity as an "indigenous people" is more restrictive in modern applications.
 Not every African ethnic group claim identification under these terms.
-Groups and communities who do claim this recognition are those who by a variety of historical and environmental circumstances have been placed outside of the dominant state systems.
+Groups and communities who do claim this recognition are those who, by a variety of historical and environmental circumstances, have been placed outside of the dominant state systems.

-Their traditional practices and land claims often conflict with the objectives and policies publicized by governments, companies and surrounding dominant societies.
-Marginalization, along with the desire to recognize and protect their collective and human rights, and to maintain the connection of their individual cultures, has led many to seek identification as indigenous peoples, in the modern global sense of the term.
+Their traditional practices and land claims often conflict with the objectives and policies publicized by governments, companies, and surrounding dominant societies.
+Marginalization, along with the desire to recognize and protect their collective and human rights, and to maintain the connection of their cultures, has led many to seek identification as indigenous peoples in the modern global sense of the term.
 After the Berlin Conference and its white-European invasion and colonization, independence took place for several African counties.
-In the post-colonial period, the concept of specific indigenous peoples within the African continent has gained wider acceptance, although not without controversy.
+In the post-colonial period, the concept of specific indigenous peoples within the African continent gained wider acceptance, although not without controversy.

-The highly-diverse and numerous ethnic groups which comprise most modern, independent African states contain within them various peoples whose situation, cultures and pastoralist or hunter-gatherer lifestyles are generally marginalized and set apart from the dominant political and economic structures of the nation.
-Since the late 20th century these peoples have increasingly sought recognition of their rights as distinct indigenous peoples, in both national and international contexts.
+The highly diverse and numerous ethnic groups which comprise most modern, independent African states contain within them various peoples whose situations, cultures, and pastoralist or hunter-gatherer lifestyles are generally marginalized and set apart from the dominant political and economic structures of the nation.
+Since the late 20th century, these peoples have increasingly sought recognition of their rights as distinct indigenous peoples in national and international contexts.
 The Indigenous Peoples of Africa Co-ordinating Committee (IPACC) was founded in 1997.
-It is one of the main trans-national network organizations recognized as a representative of African indigenous peoples in dialogues with governments and bodies such as the UN.
+It is one of the main transnational network organizations recognized as a representative of African indigenous peoples in dialogues with governments and bodies such as the UN.

 In 2008, IPACC was composed of 150 member organizations in 21 African countries.
 IPACC identifies several key characteristics associated with indigenous claims in Africa: